gprezza/CRISPRi_tools/README.md

 * *PAM_frequency_heatmap.pdf*: Heatmap with the same results, binned in bins of size set by *--binsize*.

 ## design_CRISPRi_gRNAs.py
 This script designs the gRNA/array library.
 PAM sequence (*--PAM*), strand preference inside the transcribed region (*PAM_preference*) and orientation respective to the protospacer (*--PAM_orientation*) can be freely set. gRNAs in the promoter can target both strands.
+Note that in the case of CDSs, the region immediately upstream the annotated start is not the promoter, but the 5-UTR and/or an upstream gene in the same operon.
+For these genes, unless the transcription start site is known, it's highly recommended to set *--promoter_length* to 0, to avoid gRNAs being designed for both strands on a region that is not the promoter.

 For Cas12a, the script can design 1 array per gene if the *--arrays* flag is set.
 In this case, the oligonucleotides designed for the arrays are structured for cloning via CRATES (PMID: 31270316).
 The default *--left_overlap* and *--right_overlap* overlap sequences are for cloning into AWP-029.